asbah-amjad/WebDev2-Architecting/documentation.md

 | Asbah Amjad Usmani  | asbahamjad.usmani@tuni.fi | H292962        |
 | Chi-Hao Lay         | chi-hao.lay@tuni.fi       | K424562

+The work was splitted so that Asbah did _Server A_ and Chi-Hao _Server B_ and _frontend_.

-# Project Overview
+##  Project Overview

 This is a simple Sandwich Order Web Application.
 User can order sandwich with the help of frontend.
 Order is placed and processed in the backend.
 This project is divided into three main parts for modularity and performance balancing i.e. frontend, server A and server B in the backend.
 The sandwich order application follows loosely coupled architecture.
 For asynchronous communication, mediator approach is used.
 Hence, the communication part is taken care of by RabbitMQ.

-All parts of the software can be start with
+All the parts of the software can be started with

 ```bash
 docker-compose up --build